consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 > TODO: There is an on-going revision of `ConstructParams` to include a way to provide arbitrary input arguments to a subnet.

 ## Subnet Coordinator Actor (SCA)
 The main entity responsible for handling all the lifecycle of child subnets in a specific chain is the Subnet Coordinator Actor (`SCA`).
 The `SCA` is a builtin-actor that exposes the interface for subnets to interact with the hierarchical consensus protocol.
 This actor includes all the available functionalities related to subnets and their management.
-It also enforces all the security assumptions, fund management, and cryptoeconomics of the hierarchical consensus, as Subnet Actors are user-defined and can't be (fully) trusted.
+It also enforces all the security requirements, fund management, and cryptoeconomics of the hierarchical consensus, as Subnet Actors are user-defined and can't be (fully) trusted.
 The `SCA` has a reserved address ID `f064`.

 The MVP implementation of this builtin-actor can be found [here](https://github.com/adlrocha/builtin-actors/tree/master/actors/hierarchical_sca).
 The `SCA` exposes the following functions: